Connect with us!

 Defendants in car wreck cases have an obligation to provide proper compensation for all injuries and damages that result from their negligence.
 A liable defendant must provide full compensation regardless of their lack of intent to cause injury.

 However, some car crashes also affect individuals in ways that extend beyond physical injuries.
 Most physical injuries come with significant pain and suffering.
 Whether this includes pain from the immediate impact or suffering endured while making a recovery, a defendant must provide compensation for this loss in quality of life.
-Many accidents also may leave a person with severe emotional traumas that can result in nightmares, an inability to get back into a car, or PTSD.
+Many car accidents also may leave a person with severe emotional traumas that can result in nightmares, an inability to get back into a car, or PTSD.
 Plaintiffs must attempt to place a dollar value on these losses to demand proper compensation in a claim.

 Finally, an accident may affect a person’s ability to earn a living.
 If an injury is severe enough to keep a person from working while making a recovery, a defendant should provide reimbursement for lost wages.
-More severe accidents may result in a permanent loss of ability to earn an income.
+More severe car accidents may result in a permanent loss of ability to earn an income.
 In these situations, a defendant could be liable to provide payments for lost earning capacity.
 A Florida car crash attorney could help injured individuals form demand packages that seek payment for all their losses.

 An insurance adjuster with a clipboard examining the scene of a car accident